-Overall, the Spielberg dolomite group represents a shallow water facies close to the coast on the northern edge of Gondwana [e.g. Blatt (2013); Heinisch et al. (2015); and references there].
-A sketch of such a possible deposition space is given in Figure 4.1 platform.
+Overall, the Spielberg dolomite group represents a shallow water facies close to the coast on the northern edge of Gondwana (e.g. Blatt, 2013; Heinisch et al., 2015 and references there).
+For sketches and more information about such a possible deposition space, see e.g. Nichols (2009), Boggs (2009), McCann and Manchego (2015) or Wikipedia.